Ag Data Commons Programs

 Submit the following to create your collection page:

 Submit datasets according to usual Ag Data Commons processes.
 Tag your datasets with your top level Program keyword under the Keywords section of the Data Submission Form at minimum and submit the datasets for review.
-All published datasets with the program keyword tag will display together on your program page (if you have one) and will be available at your program link.
+All published datasets with the program keyword tag will display together on your program search page and will be available at your program link.
 If you submitted a dataset and forgot to tag it, or created it before your program was set up, the author or program moderator can go back and edit the dataset to include the program tag.